Weave Code

 • Verify breadcrumbs render correctly for static and dynamic routes.

-• Test edge cases (e.g., missing routes, empty trails).
+• Test edge cases (e.g., empty breadcrumbs, non-null URLs for the last item).

 Operational Impact